Rust (programming language): Ecosystem

-The Rust ecosystem includes its compiler, its standard library, and additional components for software development.
-Component installation is typically managed by rustup, a Rust toolchain installer developed by the Rust project.
+The Rust ecosystem includes its compiler, standard library, and other software development toolchain components.
+Component installation is typically managed by rustup, a Rust toolchain installer.

 Compiler

-The Rust compiler, rustc, compiles Rust code into binaries.
-First, the compiler parses the source code into an AST.
-Next, this AST is lowered to IR.
-The compiler backend is then invoked as a subcomponent to apply optimizations and translate the resulting IR into object code.
-Finally, a linker is used to combine the object(s) into a single executable image.
+The Rust compiler, rustc, compiles Rust code into executables.
+Source code is parsed as an abstract syntax tree (AST) and lowered through multiple intermediate representations (IRs).
+Next, a compiler backend is invoked to apply optimizations and produce object code, and a linker combines the object(s) into a single binary executable.

-rustc uses LLVM as its compiler backend by default, but it also supports using alternative backends such as GCC and Cranelift.
+The compiler uses LLVM as its default backend, and supports alternatives such as GCC and Cranelift.
 The intention of those alternative backends is to increase platform coverage of Rust or to improve compilation times.